shanhashcah/HcNet-coreV15-test/HcNet-core/docs/software/admin.md

 ```

 ## Logging
-Stellar-core sends logs to standard output and `HcNet-core.log` by default,
+HcNet-core sends logs to standard output and `HcNet-core.log` by default,
 configurable as `LOG_FILE_PATH`.

  Log messages are classified by progressive _priority levels_: